 Video Editor Rates in the Philippines (2026)

-Last updated: July 2026 · A ReelRate guide · For Filipino editors and the clients who hire them
+Last updated: August 2026 · A ReelRate guide · For Filipino editors and the clients who hire them

 The Philippines is the world's video editing outsourcing capital — strong English, deep creative talent, and a workforce that has powered YouTube channels and brand accounts everywhere for a decade.
-It's also the market where published rates confuse people most, because two very different price lists exist side by side: monthly salaries for full-time remote editors, and hourly rates for independent freelancers.
+It's also the market where published rates confuse people most, because two very different price lists exist side by side: monthly salaries for full-time remote editors ($800–$2,640+), and hourly rates for independent freelancers ($10–$30).
 This guide covers both, in dollars and pesos, for 2026 — whether you're a Filipino editor deciding what to charge or a client deciding what's fair to pay.
 For a rate built from your own numbers, use our free video editor rate calculator — it works in ₱ as well as $.

 The two markets: monthly salary vs freelance hourly